Tag: Delphi history

 Antinoos, Parian marble, Roman period, 130 AD, Delphi.

-Antinoos was a very young and beautiful man who was a companion of the Emperor Hadrian (117-138 AD).
+Antinoos was a very young and beautiful man who was a companion of Emperor Hadrian (117-138 AD).
 Antinoos had barely reached adulthood when he drowned in the Nile.
-The Emperor was upset greatly and ordered to make a lot of statues and monuments dedicated to the man for god-like worship, rituals and admiration in his honor.
-One of such sculptures was found in Delphi during the excavations.
-The statue was still shinning because of oil used in antiquity to polish the skin.
+The Emperor was devastated and ordered to make a lot of statues and monuments dedicated to the man for god-like worship, rituals, and admiration in his honor.
+One such sculpture was found in Delphi during the excavations.
+The statue was still shining because of oil used in antiquity to polish the skin.
 The holes in his hair served as attachments for a bronze laurel leaf wreath to crown the boy’s head.
 Both the presidents of the Pythian games and the priest placed this statue in the sanctuary. http://odysseus.culture.gr/h/4/eh430.jsp?obj_id=4672

 Greek Sphinxes and griffins